-4.7.
+4.6.
 Hazard Risk and Emergency Response

-In terms of RoD condition 3.2.8.2, all provisions of the Occupational Health and Safety Act, 85 of 1993, and any other applicable legislation, must be adhered to by the holder of this authorisation.
+In terms of RoD condition 3.2.8.2, all provisions of the Occupational Health and Safety Act, 85 of 1993 and the National Veld and Forestry Fire Act, must be adhered to by the holder of this authorisation.
 In terms of condition 3 (iv) ("General Conditions"), the applicant/holder "shall be responsible for ensuring compliance with the conditions contained in this RoD by any person acting on his behalf, including but not limited to, an agent, servant, employee or any person rendering a service to the applicant in respect of the activity, including but not limited to, contractors and consultants."